zzeeene/T1_RAG-and-Prompt-Engineering-Project/README.md

 ## Description

 This project is part of the **24-2 Natural Language Processing** course and focuses on building a question-answering system enhanced with Retrieval-Augmented Generation (RAG) and advanced prompt engineering techniques.
-The system is designed to improve the performance of a Large Language Model (LLM) provided by Upstage (Solar).
+The system is designed to improve the performance of a Large Language Model (LLM) provided by <U>Upstage (Solar)</U>(https://www.upstage.ai).

 The methods used in this project include: